luiggircardoso/get-random-joke/README.md

 ---

 "Get Random Joke" is a small Raycast extension that uses the JokeAPI to fetch jokes and deliver them to you.
+Made 100% in Windows.